 Summer Safety Tips for Parents of Children with Autism and Other Special Needs

 Just when parents think they have it all covered for keeping their children out of harm’s way, the summer season arrives.
-In recognition of National Safety Month, we offer the following safety tips for parents of children with autism spectrum disorders (ASD) and other special needs that are particularly important when the focus is on outdoor activities.
+We offer the following safety tips for parents of children with autism spectrum disorders (ASD) and other special needs that are particularly important when the focus is on outdoor activities.
 These basic safety skills may someday become critical life-saving skills.

 Being safe around the water: